Start-ups hopeful as China readies Nasdaq-style tech board

-SHANGHAI (REUTERS) - China's ambitions for a Nasdaq-style board for start-ups have galvanised the country's tech companies who are hopeful they can sidestep complex IPO (initial public offering) hurdles and access easier funding.
+SHANGHAI • China's ambitions for a Nasdaq-style board for start-ups have galvanised the country's tech companies which are hopeful that they can sidestep complex IPO (initial public offering) hurdles and access easier funding.

-For Beijing, the move is seen helping to counter US curbs on its technology companies and may draw the next generation of high-tech firms to list at home.
+For Beijing, the move is seen helping to counter Washington's curbs on US technology companies and may draw the next generation of high-tech firms to list at home.
 Some of China's best known brands such as e-commerce firm Alibaba Group and gaming and social media giant Tencent Holdings have listed in New York and Hong Kong.

 Last year, Chinese companies raised US$64.2 billion (S$87.2 billion) globally - almost a third of the worldwide total - via IPOs, but just US$19.7 billion of that came from listings in Shanghai or Shenzhen, according to data from Refinitiv, compared with US$35 billion in Hong Kong.